 The BRWA is honoured to work with local landowners and program partners to help improve the health of our riparian areas across the Battle River and Sounding Creek watersheds.

 Riparian areas are the lands adjacent to a river or other water body where the plants and soils are strongly influenced by water.
 Riparian areas are hotspots for tourism and recreation.
 They are vital for agriculture as they help maintain a higher water table for crops, and provide forage, shelter, and water for livestock.
 They also help filter and store water, prevent erosion, and provide habitat for fish and wildlife.

 The Ferry Point Riparian Restoration Program worked with landowners along the Battle River south of the Dried Meat Lake weir at highway 56 within Camrose County.
-See our Ferry Point Reach Report, PDF for details on the program and completed projects.
+See our Ferry Point Reach Report for details on the program and completed projects.

 |AWES_Stem Cuttings for Riparian Planting||Riparian Projects, Stewardship||2021|

 |Ferry Point Reach Riparian Restoration Program Journal||Riparian Projects||2012|